 How to Design a Responsive Instagram Feed for WordPress

-Responsive Instagram Feed for WordPress
+How to Design a Responsive Instagram Feed in WordPress

-Setting up your feed
+Step 1: Setting up your feed

 For the purposes of this tutorial, I’ve assumed that you’ve got Spotlight installed and set up on your WordPress site and you’ve connected your Instagram accounts.
 If you would like a more in-depth tutorial, check out our post on how to create an Instagram gallery in WordPress.